DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-letting-providers-change-course-before-making-an-offer.md

       src: activity-log--course-updated.png
 ---

-Currently providers can offer a different course to the one which a candidate applied for.
+Currently providers can make an offer for a different course to the one which a candidate applied for.
 They cannot change the course before they make an offer.

 Providers sometimes need to change the course sooner so that they can: